 In case you want to dive deeper into Measuring Performance and Tracking Success for your site, download our SEO guide here.

 To be honest, new or old, any website can be hacked.
 The experience is stressful and painful, especially when you lose information, or/and have to rebuild everything from scratch.
-However, older websites rely on older technology, therefore chances of security breach are higher.
+However, older websites rely on older technology, therefore the chances of a security breach are higher.
 Make sure your theme is updated and follow these 12 steps to make your site more secure.

 Let’s start with the basics.
 Do you have a blog?
 You should, as it’s a powerful marketing tool to drive more traffic and users to your website, through keywords, internal links and backlinks.

 You also need to know that search engines love good, updated content.
 Every time you make an update to your site, Google and other search engines crawl and index your pages, thus your site ranking gets recalculated.
-If you keep your content updated and GOOD QUALITY, you increase your chances of getting noticed on Search Result pages.
-Pair that with a charming, good looking website, and you’re guaranteed more attention.
+If you keep your content updated and of GOOD QUALITY, you increase your chances of getting noticed on Search Result pages.
+Pair that with a charming, good-looking website, and you’re guaranteed more attention.

 If SEO is something that you’ve been planning to dive deeper into, check out our SEO guide for photographers.
-Also take a look at this incredible post by Dylan M Howell on Content Strategy and How to Blog like and Expert.
+Also, take a look at this incredible post by Dylan M Howell on Content Strategy and How to Blog like and Expert.

-10. Do I need Call to Actions?
+10. Do I need Call to Action?

-Of course you do.
+Of course, you do.
 And it’s not just a button or link added here and there.
 It has to be placed strategically, to keep your users engaged with your website and browsing through more content.
-We explain How Call to Actions work in Design in this article, but the idea is to guide your site visitors through your content to your Best Work, then to your contact form or sales page.
-If you’re current website is limited in CTAs (Call to Actions) and doesn’t allow much customization – it’s time to get something more flexible and powerful.
+We explain How Call to Action work in Design in this article, but the idea is to guide your site visitors through your content to your Best Work, then to your contact form or sales page.
+If your current website is limited in CTAs (Call to Actions) and doesn’t allow much customization – it’s time to get something more flexible and powerful.
 With Flexthemes for example, you can easily create new page layouts to support your sales campaigns and convert more users into prospects.
 They allow you to fully customize any layout, add buttons, images, videos, texts and other design elements.